apache/kylin/website/_docs40/gettingstarted/quickstart.md

 ![](/images/docs/quickstart/create_project.png)

 #### Step10.
 Load Hive Table
-Click Model -> the Data Source -> the Load the From the Table Tree.
+Click `Model -> the Data Source -> the Load the From the Table Tree`.
 Kylin reads the Hive data source table and displays it in a tree.
 You can choose the tables you would like to add to models and then click Sync.
 The selected tables will then be loaded into Kylin.

 ![](/images/docs/quickstart/load_hive_table.png)

 They then appear in the Tables directory of the data source.

+In addition, kylin 4.0 also supports CSV file as data source.
+You can also click `model -> data source -> Load CSV file as table` to load the CSV data source.

+In this example, Hive data source is still used for explanation and demonstration.

 #### Step11.
 Create the Model
 Click Model -> New -> New Model: